Exclusive semileptonic $B_c$-meson decays to radially excited charmonium and charm meson states: Numerical results and discussion

-Fig. 7 depicts the $q^2$-spectra for different helicity components in $B_c\to \psi(e^-,\tau^-)$ and $B_c \to D^*(e^-,\tau^-)$ modes.
-We also find here that the spin-flip parts are negligible compared to no-flip parts as seen earlier \cite{A77} in the study of semileptonic $B_c$-decays to ground state charmonium and charm mesons.
-Apart from the contribution of longitudinal no-flip part, the dominant contribution also comes here from the transverse no-flip parts.
+Fig.7 depicts the $q^2$-spectra for different helicity components in $B_c\to \psi(e^-,\tau^-)$ and $B_c \to D^*(e^-,\tau^-)$ modes.
+We also find here that the spin-flip parts are negligible compared to no-flip parts as seen in our earlier study \cite{A71}.
+Besides contribution of longitudinal no-flip part, the dominant contribution also comes here from the transverse no-flip parts.
 The helicity rates are found reduced uniformly going from $e^-$ to $\tau^-$ modes, as expected.
-A significant contribution of the time like scalar-current via $\tilde{S}(\tau)$ is obtained in the high $q^2$-region as shown in Fig. 7.\\
+A significant contribution of the time like scalar-current via $\tilde{S}(\tau)$ is obtained in the high $q^2$-region.

 In Figs. 8 and 9 we plot the total $q^2$-spectra: $\frac{d\Gamma}{dq^2}$ for $B_c\to \eta_c(\psi)$ and $B_c\to D(D^*)$ decays, respectively, in their $e^-$ and $\tau^-$ modes.
 For $B_c\to \eta_c(2S)$ decay in $e^-$ mode, the $q^2$-spectra increases rapidly at $q^2\to0$ to a peak and then flattens with a slow rise to another peak near $q^2\simeq 2.5 \ GeV^2$.
 Thereafter it decreases slowly to zero value at $q^2\simeq 7\ GeV^2 $.
 In the $\tau^-$-mode, the spectra, which begin at a positive $q^2\simeq 3.3\ GeV^2$ away from $q^2\to 0$, increase slowly to a peak at $q^2\simeq 5.5\ GeV^2$ and then decrease almost at the same rate to zero at $q^2\simeq 7\ GeV^2$.
 The $\tau^-$-mode spectra in these decays is found almost below $e^-$-mode spectra throughout only to overcome slightly above the $e^-$-spectra towards the end of the kinematic range: $q^2\ge 6 \ GeV^2$.\\